INDENG-C253-Spring-2024/.github/profile/README.md

 # The _Calyber_ Game
 This is the classroom page of the Calyber game for [IEOR 253/CIVENG 258 Supply Chain and Logistics Management in Spring 2024](https://classes.berkeley.edu/content/2024-spring-indeng-c253-001-lec-001).
-Calyber is a shared rides pricing and matching game developed at UC Berkeley.
+Calyber is a shared rides pricing and matching game developed at [UC Berkeley IEOR](https://ieor.berkeley.edu/).

 If you are a student, using your Berkeley credentials to access the template repository and your team's private repository.